sferik/t-ruby/README.md

 ### <a name="update"></a>Update your status

-    t update "I'm tweeting from the command line, powered by @gem."
+    t update "I'm tweeting from the command line.
+Isn't that special?"

 ### <a name="dm"></a>Send a user a private message